 The Monster Study

 Is stuttering a brain disorder or a learned response?
 This question led University of Iowa researcher Mary Tudor to conduct speech experiments on 22 orphan children in 1938.
 Non-stutterers were told they actually did stutter; the children devolved into poor students and fearful speakers—one even ran away from the orphanage, according to the New York Times.
 The study proved an utter failure—its outcomes were contrary to what researchers expected to find—and those who heard about it later nicknamed it the Monster Study.
 “In the search for scientific objectivity, we often lose sight of…participants as real people,” says Dr. Faye.
-Check out these other medical interventions that harmed more than they helped.

 The Stanford Prison Experiment